filecoin-project/filecoin-docs/docs/reference/glossary.md

 specification recognizes two miner types: [storage miners](#storage-miner) and [retrieval miners](#retrieval-miners).

-## Pledged Storage
+## Pledged storage

 Storage capacity that a miner has promised to reserve for the Filecoin network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.

-## Proof-of-Storage
+## Proof-of-Storage (PoSt)

-Many blockchain networks are underpinned by the notion that constituent nodes supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
-Typically, this takes the form of a probabilistic argument, rather than a concrete proof; that is, it might _technically_ be possible to convince other nodes that one is making a contribution one is not, but the possibility is so vanishingly slight as to border on impossibility.
+Many blockchain networks are underpinned by the notion that participating actors supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
 Blockchains based in this approach are often said to require "Proof-of-_X_", where _X_ is the valued contribution.
-The Filecoin blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.
+The Filecoin blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ (PoSt) construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.

-As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that nodes that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
-In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a node is storing a _particular file_, without requiring that one have a copy of the file itself.
+As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that actors that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
+In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a actor is storing a _particular piece of data, without requiring that one have a copy of the file itself.

+*Note*: "proof" here is used in an informal sense - typically, these proofs take the form of a probabilistic argument, rather than a concrete proof; that is, it might _technically_ be possible to convince other actors that one is making a contribution one is not, but the possibility is so vanishingly slight as to border on impossibility.

 ## Proof-of-Replication (PoRep)

 _Proof-of-Replication_ is a procedure by which a [storage miner](#storage-miner) can prove to the Filecoin network that they have created a unique copy of some piece of data on the network's behalf.

 ## Proof-of-Spacetime (PoSt)